 In the summer of 2009 Nate was transferred to USS Momsen and that meant packing up everything we owned and moving to Everett, WA.
 There we bought our first boat, Airborne, a 1973 Catalina 27.
 We sailed her all around Puget Sound and made great friends with the folks in Milltown Sailing Association.
 The best part was a two week sailing adventure that took us all the way to Victoria, Canada.
 We decided to buy a new boat and live aboard and use it as a way to get out of the ordinary.

-Now Nate’s on shore duty stationed in sunny San Diego, CA and the whole happy family lives aboard Astraea.
+Nate spent 3 years on shore duty stationed in sunny San Diego, CA where we lived aboard and prepared Astraea for cruising.
 We’re just trying to have fun and live life to the fullest.
 In June 2012 we welcomed Sullivan aboard.

 2006: Weekend Dinghy Sailing Class in Norfolk, VA

 2009: Sailing Catalina 25 in Okinawa, Japan

 Fall 2009: Purchased Airborne and began racing and cruising with Milltown Sailing Association in Everett, WA

 Summer 2011: 2 weeks cruising the San Juan Islands.
 Motoring and sailing.
 Worst weather encountered was 4-6 ft wind waves close together in the straits of Juan de Fuca

 Summer 2011: Race around the Coronado Islands in San Diego, CA aboard Hakuna Matata, a Catalina 30.
 29 continuous miles under sail power alone, our longest continuous sail to date